ceramicnetwork/specs/doctypes/tile.md

 }
 ```

-### Service tile
+### Service Policy

-A **Service tile** is used to describe a simple service, usually in the form of a function that takes an input and produces an output.
+A **Service Policy tile** is used to describe a simple service, usually in the form of a function that takes an input and produces an output.
 But could also describe more complex services such as database hosting etc.

 **Example:**